Levisaxos/Archipelago_GemcraftFrostbornWrath/docs/randomizer_overview.md

 - Skills (all 24, including the 6 gem-type unlocks)
 - Battle Traits (all 15 — many achievement counters require them)
 - Map Tiles (all of them)
-- Shadow Core stashes (all 17 specific + all 18 extras — the full pool sums into the `shadowCore:N` gate)
 - Wizard Stash Keys (per-stage, coarse, and progressive variants)
 - Gem Pouches (per-tile, per-tier, master, and progressive variants)
 - 25 Talisman Fragments — the highest-rarity fragment in each slot type (4 corner + 12 edge + 9 inner) so the `talismanCornerFragment:N / Edge / Center` counters can be gated
-- ~50% of XP Tomes — odd-indexed Tattered Scrolls / Worn Tomes / Ancient Grimoires / Extra XP Items, so `wizardLevel:N` gates can be reasoned about

 **Useful** — not required by logic, but worth placing where they help

 - The remaining ~28 Talisman Fragments (still drop, just don't gate)
-- ~50% of XP Tomes — even-indexed Tattered Scrolls / Worn Tomes / Ancient Grimoires / Extra XP Items
+- Shadow Core stashes (all 17 specific + all 18 extras) — economy/power, no longer a generation gate

 **Filler** — pure pool-padding once the real items are placed

+- XP Tomes — under the WL-derived model, logic wizard level comes only from cleared fields, so tomes are pure in-game power now
 - Skillpoint Bundles — four named tiers (Small/Medium/Large/Huge); per-tier SP value is computed per-seed so the total (scaled by `skillpoint_multiplier`) divides cleanly across the actual filler-slot count

 ---